- Chart

 Threats

-- Economic downturns impacting corporate training budgets.
+- Economic downturns that reduce corporate training budgets.

 Competitors and Market Share